KSDeshappriya/Baminithiya/README.md

 mcp install server.py
 ```

+## Telegram Bot

+Beminithiya includes a Telegram bot that allows users to:
+- Find disasters near a specified address
+- Share their location to find nearby emergencies
+- Get quick access to disaster information via Telegram

+The bot integrates with the disaster management API and provides user-friendly commands and responses.

+For setup instructions and more details, see the [Telegram Bot README](telegramBot/README.md).

 ## AI Models (.output_models Folder)

 The model files used to train and run models for disaster detection and people counting are located in `Backend/.output_models/`: